Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

 Regular inactivity leads to loss of muscle and slow metabolism.
 Strength training benefits us by preventing this.
 It’s reported to reduce weight by nearly 2kg in 10 weeks.
 Resting metabolism can increase by 7%.

 Decreasing abdominal fat also helps with insulin resistance.
+Find more tips here to lose belly fat.

 Strength training benefits us by preventing or managing conditions, such as: